JointlyTech/cache-candidate/README.md

 - `cache` (_optional_): The cache adapter to be used.
 Defaults to `an in-memory cache based on Maps, but with Promises`.
   Available adapters are:
   - `makeRedisCache`: A cache adapter based on Redis.
 Receives a Redis client as the first and only argument.
+- `fetchingMode` (_optional_): The fetching mode to use.
+  Available modes are:
+  - `default`: The default behaviour, if an entry is found in the cache, it will be returned.
+Otherwise, the cache-candidate will proceed in its normal behaviour.
+  - `stale-while-revalidate`: If an entry is found in the cache, it will be returned.
+Otherwise, if an entry is found in the `staleData` map, it will be returned right after executing the function again to allow it to re-process in the background.
+Otherwise, the cache-candidate will proceed in its normal behaviour.
+As soon as the staleData entry is consumed, it will be deleted from the staleData map.
 - `events` (_optional_): Listener functions to be called at specific steps of the process.
   Available events are:
   - `onCacheHit`: Called when the cache entry is hit.